 Jeremy Masding is a member of the ptsb Defined Contribution Pension Scheme.
 The Group contributes to this pension scheme and contributions are determined solely in relation to basic salary.

-David McCarthy and Kevin Murphy both of whom resigned from the Board on 29 June 2012 are members of the Irish Life Assurance plc defined benefit pension scheme.
+David McCarthy who resigned from the Board on 29 June 2012 is a member of the Irish Life

+Assurance plc defined benefit pension scheme.
 David McCarthy was a member of the Irish Permanent Executive Pension Scheme but his membership of this scheme ceased on 30 November 2011 when he transferred to the Irish Life Assurance plc Pension Scheme.